 Best for: Toilets

-This interesting-looking plunger has a design even better suited for clearing toilet clogs because it has a smaller cup.
-It is not very well suited for use on other drains.
-It can produce quite a bit of force but it is not very easy to use.
-The plastic that it's made of is quite hard, so creating a vacuum seal over the drain is a challenge.
-This is a powerful but not very versatile plunger.
+This interesting-looking plunger's design is even better suited for clearing toilet clogs because it has a smaller cup.
+However, it is not very well suited for use on other drains.
+It can produce a lot of force, but it is not very easy to use.
+The plastic is quite hard, so creating a vacuum seal over the drain is challenging.
+This plunger is powerful but not very versatile.

 Taze Plunger